dell/terraform-provider-redfish/docs/resources/boot_order.md

   reset_timeout = "120"
   // The maximum amount of time to wait for the bios job to be completed boot_order_job_timeout = "1200"

+  // by default, the resource uses the first system
+  # system_id = "System.Embedded.1"
 }
 ```